Digital microfluidics: Overview

 In analogy to digital microelectronics, digital microfluidic operations can be combined and reused within hierarchical design structures so that complex procedures (e.g. chemical synthesis or biological assays) can be built up step-by-step.
 And in contrast to continuous-flow microfluidics, digital microfluidics works much the same way as traditional bench-top protocols, only with much smaller volumes and much higher automation.
 Thus a wide range of established chemical procedures and protocols can be seamlessly transferred to a nanoliter droplet format.
 Electrowetting, dielectrophoresis, and immiscible-fluid flows are the three most commonly used principles, which have been used to generate and manipulate microdroplets in a digital microfluidic device.

 A digital microfluidic (DMF) device set-up depends on the substrates used, the electrodes, the configuration of those electrodes, the use of a dielectric material, the thickness of that dielectric material, the hydrophobic layers, and the applied voltage.

-A common substrate used is this type of system is glass.
+A common substrate used in this type of system is glass.
 Depending if the system is open or closed, there would be either one or two layers of glass.
 The bottom layer of the device contains a patterned array of individually controllable electrodes.
 When looking at a closed system, there is usually a continuous ground electrode found through the top layer made usually of indium tin oxide (ITO).
 The dielectric layer is found around the electrodes in the bottom layer of the device and is important for building up charges and electrical field gradients on the device.
-A hydrophobic layer is applied to the top layer of the system to decrease the surface energy where the droplet will actually we be in contact with.
-The applied voltage activates the electrodes and allows changes in the wettability of droplet on the device’s surface.
+A hydrophobic layer is applied to the top layer of the system to decrease the surface energy where the droplet will actually be in contact with.
+The applied voltage activates the electrodes and allows changes in the wettability of droplet on the device's surface.
 In order to move a droplet, a control voltage is applied to an electrode adjacent to the droplet, and at the same time, the electrode just under the droplet is deactivated.
 By varying the electric potential along a linear array of electrodes, electrowetting can be used to move droplets along this line of electrodes.